sdegutis/immaculatalibrary.com/site/data/snippets/2021-10-28-to-abandon-sin-is-of-the-utmost-importance-and-the-flesh-the-world-and-the-devil-will-wage-war-against-those-who-attempt-it.md

 ---
 published: true
+title: >-
-title: To abandon sin is of the utmost importance, and the flesh, the world and the devil will wage war against those who attempt it
+  To abandon sin is of the utmost importance, and the flesh, the world and the devil will wage war against those who attempt it
 archiveSlug: sinnersguide00luis
 archivePage: '315'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 196
 ---

 > CHAPTER XXIX.